UCLALibrary/docker-cantaloupe/README.md

 ## A Docker image for the Cantaloupe IIIF image server
 [![Build Status](https://travis-ci.com/UCLALibrary/docker-cantaloupe.svg?branch=main)](https://travis-ci.com/UCLALibrary/docker-cantaloupe) [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0339f09b793a4f3ea37e09f5e1c3b66b)](https://www.codacy.com/app/UCLALibrary/docker-cantaloupe?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=UCLALibrary/docker-cantaloupe&amp;utm_campaign=Badge_Grade)

 This project builds a Docker image for the [Cantaloupe IIIF image server](https://cantaloupe-project.github.io/cantaloupe).
-If you're interested in using a prebuilt Cantaloupe Docker image, you can find one on [UCLA Library's DockerHub account](https://hub.docker.com/repository/docker/uclalibrary/cantaloupe).
+If you're interested in using a prebuilt image, you can find one on [UCLA Library's DockerHub account](https://hub.docker.com/repository/docker/uclalibrary/cantaloupe).

-We used to build this project using Ruby, but to simplify our process we've recently switched to using Maven.
+Historical note: We used to build this project using Ruby, but to simplify our process we've recently switched to using Maven.
 One result of this change is that the Dockerfile no longer stands on its own, independent of the Maven build.
-The new Dockerfile is filtered using build time variables.

-Instructions on how to perform a build (with or without the proprietary Kakadu library) follow.
-By default, the build uses a file system image resolver.
-This can be changed at runtime with modifications to the container's environmental variables.
+We could save a filtered Dockefile to disk if there is interest in that, though.

 ### Create the Docker image